![]() |

 We also sailed a great deal this year.
 We took

-cruising trophy for the second year in a row at the July annual C&C
+the cruising trophy for the second year in a row at the July

-summer for several weeks.
-The North Channel is said to be as
+weeks.
+The North Channel is said to be as beautiful as the

-back here to cruise the North Channel in the summer.
+come back to cruise the North Channel in the summers.

 Deborah and I are in good health, and hope that you are all happy and healthy too.
 We wish you all happiness and good fortune for the coming year.
 Love, Steve & Deborah